This summary covers (1) Rules specific to our competition and (2) a summary of general playing rules.

 - Netball Bibs* (all teams must have their own set)

 *Bibs are available for rental at $10 per team per game.
 If both teams bring the same coloured bibs, an alternative set will be loaned free of charge.

 - All jewellery must be removed before you go on the court.

-- Fingernails must be cut short, or covered by gloves or tape* to the satisfaction of the umpire.
+- Fingernails must be cut short, or covered by gloves.

 Umpires have authority to enforce rules during a game.
 Their decision is final.